 1985 - Rob designed and built a dedicated ruby pulsed laser holographic portrait studio at the Royal College of Art.
 At this time it was the only purpose-built holographic portrait studio outside of the USA and one of the first in the world.
 Using the RCA's pulsed-laser studio, Rob created some of the first holograms of living animals, and was described by one magazine as the world's first 'wildlife holographer'.

 1988 - Rob created the world’s first home micro-computer-generated holographic stereogram using a Commodore Amiga computer and Sculpt 3D software.
 The images were output to film and the hologram was recorded using an early holographic stereogram recording system designed and built by Prof. Nick Phillips at Loughborough University.

 1989-1991 - Rob designed and built the world’s first computer-automated 3D digital holographic stereogram recording system, a digital hologram printer known as the DI-HO system (Digital Input - Hologram Output).

 1992 - Early in 1992, Rob created the world's first digital 3D embossed and multi-colour reflection holograms.

 The world's first 3D digital embossed hologram Z and the world's first 3D digital reflection hologram Triceratops

 1992/3 - Rob also created the world's first full colour animated digital hologram made from flat sequences of video images, which Munday named Moviegrams.
 Moviegrams were made for music CD covers, including for the band Queen - The Ultimate Collection, Boyzone, Wet Wet Wet and Mike Oldfield, book covers, toys, greetings cards and many other commercial products.

-1993 - Rob created the world's largest hologram for Royal College of Art graduate and artist Caius Hawkins at his studio in London.
+1993 - Rob made the world's largest single hologram for Royal College of Art graduate and artist Caius Hawkins.
 This laser transmission hologram artwork was created using a single piece of holographic film and with a single exposure and was approx 1 x 2.5 metres in size.
-It was displayed at the London Science Museum, lit with an argon laser.
+It was displayed at the London Science Museum, illuminated with an argon laser.
 It is thought to remain the world's largest non-tiled hologram.